-Most North American homeowners are doing everything possible to keep their families warm this winter.
-However, there is a consideration that many overlook — the warmer your air, the drier it is.
+Most North American homeowners are doing everything they can to keep their families warm this winter.
+However, there is a point that many overlook — the warmer your air, the drier it is.

 The optimal humidity range for your home and your health is 35-50%.
 Throughout the winter, your furnace often strips the air of moisture during the heating process, which can cause the air inside your home to feel exceedingly dry.
 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.

-By adding a whole-home humidifier to your HVAC system, you can adjust humidity levels through your thermostat.
-You will have the ability to place the humidity to any level you choose without worrying about switching the system on and off.
-At the end of the heating season, your humidifier can be drained and powered off until it is needed again.
-The only maintenance your humidifier should need can be performed by your Service Exerts technician as part of your regular HVAC tune-ups.
+By adding a whole-home humidifier to your HVAC system, you can modify humidity levels through your thermostat.
+You will have the ability to set the humidity to any level you choose without worrying about switching the system on and off.
+When the heating season ends, your humidifier can be drained and powered off until it is needed again.
+The only maintenance your humidifier should need can be performed by your Service Exerts technician during your regular HVAC tune-ups.

-Humidity is often neglected as a part of indoor comfort and air quality.
+Humidity is sometimes neglected as a part of indoor comfort and air quality.
 Consider these reasons why a whole home humidifier is worth the investment: